epan-utbm/Moving-Object-Detection-Dataset/README.md

 The more accurate and a practical way of detecting moving object in vision tasks is by understanding the motion across two sequential images.
 We used several sequences from KITTI-raw and EU long-term datasets to prepare a total of 10059 binary mask images (having static/moving objects) with corresponding annotated binary mask labels (having moving objects only).
 Each binary mask label for moving objects is build from corresponding sequence pair images.

 ![Dataset Preparation](Dataset_prep.png)
-Please refer to our [paper]() for more details on dataset preparation and details.
+Please refer to our [paper]() for more details on dataset preparation.

 ![Dataset Details](tabel.png)
 # Download